 Coherence Spring requires as a minimum version Coherence CE 22.06.
+However, currently there is no supported commercial Jakarta EE version of Coherence available, yet.

 3.2.
 Bootstrapping Coherence

 Coherence Spring uses the Coherence Bootstrap API to configure and create Coherence instances.
 This means that Coherence resources in a Spring application are typically part of a Coherence Session.